 - European Parliament (Brussels/Strasbourg/Luxembourg) The only directly elected EU institution.
 Takes legislative decisions jointly with the Council of the European Union.
-Approves the EU budget. - European Council (Brussels) The heads of state or government of the EU countries meet as the European Council to define the general political direction and priorities of the EU.
-The European Council is chaired by a president who is elected for a 2.5-year terms, renewable once.
-It does not adopt laws except for possible EU Treaty amendments. - Council of the European Union (Brussels/Luxembourg) Represents the governments of EU countries.
+Approves the EU budget. - European Council (Brussels)

+The heads of state or government of the EU countries meet as the European Council to define the general political direction and priorities of the EU.
+The European Council - is chaired by a president who is elected for a 2.5-year terms, renewable once.
+It does not adopt laws except for possible EU Treaty amendments.
+Council of the European Union (Brussels/Luxembourg) Represents the governments of EU countries.
+The Council of the EU where national - Represents the governments of EU countries.
 The Council of the EU where national ministers from each government meet to adopt laws and coordinate policies.

 Ministers meet in different configurations depending on the topic to be discussed.
 The Council takes decisions on European laws jointly with the EP. - European Commission (Brussels/Luxembourg/Representations across the EU) Represents the common interests of the EU and is the EU's main executive body.
 It uses its "right of initiative" to put forward proposals for new laws, which are scrutinized and adopted by the EP and the Council of the EU (the EU's legislative bodies).
 The Commission manages the EU's policies (except for the Common Foreign and Security Policy, which is conducted by the High Representative for CFSP), the EU's budget, and ensures that Member States apply EU law correctly.